DEFERRED COMPENSATION AGREEMENT

 (a) Except as provided in paragraph (b) below, the Executive's

-2001, but only if the Executive is actively employed by the Company and has
+if the Executive is actively employed by the Company and has remained

-remained continuously so employed from the date hereof to and including the
+continuously so employed from the date hereof to and including the applicable

-applicable anniversary date.
-The Executive shall not be deemed to be actively
+vesting date.
+The Executive shall not be deemed to be actively employed for a

-employed for a period during which the Executive remains on the payroll for the
+period during which the Executive remains on the payroll for the purpose of

-purpose of collecting salary pursuant to a severance or similar termination
+collecting salary pursuant to a severance or similar termination arrangement.

-Executive's employment is terminated by reason of Disability (as hereinafter
+employment is terminated by reason of Disability (as hereinafter defined) or

 For purposes of this Agreement: